arcanericky/pushover/README.md

 ## About

 This package enables your Go application to send requests to the [Pushover](https://pushover.net/) service through the [Pushover REST API](https://pushover.net/api).
-Implementing a notification message in your Go code is as simple as `pushover.Message(context.Background(), pushover.MessageRequest{User: "user", Token: "token", Message: "message"})`.
+Implementing a notification message in your Go code is as simple as `pushover.Message(pushover.MessageRequest{User: "user", Token: "token", Message: "message"})`.
 It's just a straightforward function call - no fancy methods attached to functions, just populate a structure and [Go](https://golang.org/).

 Note that Pushover has many APIs available, but currently this package only supports:
 -  [Messages](https://pushover.net/api#messages)